 Gardeners can be put off by their unsightly foliage, but if underplanted with shorter plants like herbaceous geraniums or spring bedding, this helps cover up the lower leaves of the alliums while allowing the magnificent flowers to be shown off.

 Snake’s head fritillary, Fritillaria meleagris – H4-5

-A varied genus, including some wonderful small to medium-sized spring-flowering garden plants, preferring in general, a well-drained soil, in full sun or part shade.
-Fritillaria meleagris, commonly known at the snake’s head fritillary because of the snake skin pattern of the flowers in shades of purple, pink, and white, grows to a height of around 30cm, and is good for naturalising in grass.
+A varied genus, including some wonderful small to medium-sized spring-flowering garden plants, preferring in general a well-drained soil, in full sun or part shade.
+Fritillaria meleagris, commonly known as the snake’s head fritillary because of the snake skin pattern of the flowers in shades of purple, pink, and white, grows to a height of around 30cm, and is good for naturalising in grass.

 Hyacinth, Hyacinthus – H4

 These bulbs produce pretty scented flower spikes coming in a rainbow of colours including lilac, blue, pink, white, cream, apricot, and even red.